espnet/espnet/doc/espnet2_training_option.md

 ```

 ## Reprodusibility and determinism
-There are some possibilities to make training not-reproducible.
+There are some possibilities to make training non-reproducible.

 - Initialization of parameters which comes from pytorch/espnet version difference.
 - Reducing order for float values when multi GPUs